geekclick/street-food/README.md

 ## Prerequisites

-Before you get started with StreetEats, make sure you have the following prerequisites:
+Before you get started with WalkEat, make sure you have the following prerequisites:

 - Node.js (version)
 - npm or yarn (version)